muon-build/muon/CONTRIBUTING.md

 All meson functions are defined in `functions` with a separate file for each object type on which the function is defined.
-Functions not defined on an object are in `default.c`.
+Functions not defined on an object are in `kernel.c`.
 If the function implementation is sufficiently large, it may be broken up into a separate file under `functions/<object type>/<function name>.c`.